Urban Huttleston Rogers Broughton, 1st Baron Fairhaven1

 Henry Rogers Broughton, 2nd Baron Fairhaven was born on 1 January 1900.2 He was the son of Urban Hanlon Broughton and Cara Leland Rogers.1 He married, firstly, Hon.
 Diana Rosamond Fellowes, daughter of Hon.
 Coulson Churchill Fellowes and Gwendolen Dorothy Jefferson, on 28 June 1932.3 He married, secondly, Joyce Irene Miller, daughter of Edward Arthur Miller, on 14 March 1953.2 He died on 6 April 1973 at age 73.2

-He was educated at Harrow School, Harrow on the Hill, London, England.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 On 2 May 1929 he was granted the style and title of the younger son of a Baron.1 He gained the rank of Major in the service of the Royal Horse Guards.2 He succeeded to the title of 2nd Baron Fairhaven, of Anglesey Abbey, co.
+He was educated at Harrow School, Harrow, London, EnglandG.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 On 2 May 1929 he was granted the style and title of the younger son of a Baron.1 He gained the rank of Major in the Royal Horse Guards.2 He succeeded as the 2nd Baron Fairhaven, of Anglesey Abbey, co.
 Cambridge [U.K., 1961] on 20 August 1966.1

 Child of Henry Rogers Broughton, 2nd Baron Fairhaven and Hon.
 Diana Rosamond Fellowes